prostudio/erLay/README.md

 I was brainstorming frames today and I wanted the hingeing lid of the case to be the Z-axis I started with some CAD (Bad idea) and I got almost nowhere

-Anyway I do here are the current frame option( After spending 30 mins failing at CAD:
+Anyway I do here are the current frame options after spending 30 mins failing at CAD:
 - Hingeing lid with the bed in the middle
 - Linear Rods as the Z-axis support (Similar to Neutrino)